Tarell Alvin McCraney: Early life and education

 A reading at Elliott Bay Books, Seattle, Washington, co-presented with the Seattle Repertory Theatre, in association with Seattle Rep's staging of The Breach, a play based on Hurricane Katrina and its aftermath.
 At right, New Orleans Times-Picayune columnist Chris Rose, author of 1 Dead in Attic.
 To his right are Tarell Alvin McCraney, Catherine Filloux, and Joe Sutton, co-authors of The Breach.

 McCraney was born in Liberty City, Florida.
 He attended the New World School of the Arts (NWSA) in Miami, Florida.
 While attending NWSA, he also applied to and was awarded an honorable mention by the National YoungArts Foundation (1999, Theater).
 As a teenager, he was a member of an improv troupe directed by Teo Castellanos.

 He matriculated into The Theatre School at DePaul University and received his BFA in acting.
 In May 2007 he graduated from Yale School of Drama's playwriting program, receiving the Cole Porter Playwriting Award upon graduation.
 He also is an Honorary Warwick University Graduate.

 Career

-As an actor, he has worked with directors such as Tina Landau of the Steppenwolf Theatre Company, Chicago, Illinois, David Cromer, and B. J. Jones, artistic director of the Northlight Theatre (where McCraney co-starred in the Chicago premiere of Joe Penhall's Blue/Orange), and developed a working relationship with Peter Brook and Marie-Hélène Estienne of the Bouffes du Nord, Paris.
+As an actor, McCraney has worked with directors such as Tina Landau of the Steppenwolf Theatre Company in Chicago, Illinois, David Cromer, and B. J. Jones, artistic director of the Northlight Theatre (where McCraney co-starred in the Chicago premiere of Joe Penhall's Blue/Orange), and developed a working relationship with Peter Brook and Marie-Hélène Estienne of the Bouffes du Nord, Paris.
 He is a member of the D Projects Theater Company in Miami.

 From 2008 to 2010, he was the RSC/Warwick International Playwright in Residence at the Royal Shakespeare Company.
 In April 2010, McCraney became the 43rd member of the Steppenwolf Theatre Ensemble.
 In July 2017, he became the chair of playwriting at the Yale School of Drama.